CaptainCrunchTaco/GridImageSearch/README.md

 Notes:

 There were some issues with the staggered grid view.
 There were a bug that made one column disappear if you scrolled too quickly.
-Another that hides images until you scrolled way past them.
+Another that hides images until you scroll way past them.

 You can see a video of the app here: https://www.youtube.com/watch?v=B5VbasXcKjc&feature=youtu.be